whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

     but that I could improve by doing so sooner.
 After considering this shortcoming with a Right-Wrong spotting technique, I think I can build upon this by recognizing that my assumptions of where the group is at is not enough.
 I have to ask.

-    * In the context of being a teammate, I learned that I have an unique ability to influence the group's energy.
+    * In the context of being a teammate, I learned that I have a unique ability to influence the group's energy.
 I've never been super drawn to deciding in which direction the group should go, but I do feel like a leader in being able to make sure we have the energy and capacity to get where we're going.
     In this way, I feel a bit like a team battery: my job is to keep us charged up so we can do the work we set out to do, and do it in high spirits.
 I'm grateful for learning this about myself, and I'm excited to keep this framework top of mind as I move on to new projects with different teams.